Shadrack Sibiya: Suspension and legal challenges

-In October 2025, law-enforcement units - including the National Intervention Unit, the Special Task Force and sections of Crime Intelligence - executed a raid on Sibiya’s house in Centurion and seized electronic devices to be forensically analysed as part of ongoing investigations into Sibiya.
-Meanwhile, he described the raid as politically motivated attack on him and said it formed part of intimidation attempts to target him ahead of his parliamentary testimony.
+In October 2025, law-enforcement units—including the National Intervention Unit, the Special Task Force, and sections of Crime Intelligence - executed a raid on Sibiya's house in Centurion and seized electronic devices to be forensically analyzed as part of ongoing investigations into Sibiya.
+Meanwhile, he described the raid as a politically motivated attack on him and said it formed part of intimidation attempts to target him ahead of his parliamentary testimony.

-Sibiya was linked to a number of sensitive investigations - including those into politically motivated killings and the high-profile murder of public figures like Senzo Meyiwa because of his senior investigative police role with the detective units under his oversight.
+Sibiya was linked to a number of sensitive investigations—including those into politically motivated killings and the high-profile murder of public figures like Senzo Meyiwa—because of his senior investigative police role with the detective units under his oversight.

-Sibiya’s situation has contributed to political turbulence in South Africa’s security sector.
-The allegations against him and other senior officials prompted calls for independent inquiries; they were one factor in President Cyril Ramaphosa’s decision to place Mchunu on special leave and establish the Madlanga Commission to probe claims of collusion between state officials and organised crime, and to suspend senior political figures pending probe outcomes.
-Opposition parties and civic organisations have demanded transparency and swift action to restore public confidence in policing institutions.
+Sibiya's situation has contributed to political turbulence in South Africa's security sector.
+The allegations against him and other senior officials prompted calls for independent inquiries; they were one factor in President Cyril Ramaphosa’s decision to place Mchunu on special leave and establish the Madlanga Commission to probe claims of collusion between state officials and organized crime and to suspend senior political figures pending probe outcomes.
+Opposition parties and civic organizations have demanded transparency and swift action to restore public confidence in policing institutions.

 Sibiya has been involved in civil litigation with the SAPS concerning the lawfulness of his suspension and administrative steps taken against him.
-Several investigations - internal disciplinary, criminal and parliamentary - have continued to run in parallel, and further court processes are expected as evidence is reviewed and prosecution decisions are considered.
+Several investigations—internal disciplinary, criminal, and parliamentary—have continued to run in parallel, and further court processes are expected as evidence is reviewed and prosecution decisions are considered.

 He has claimed that tension between him and Mkhwanazi are about the post of National Commissioner to be filled.
+In February 2025, Witness F told the Madlanga commission that Sibiya used him as a courier to collect cash from Katiso Molefe and Vusimuzi Matlala.
+Matlala has allegedly gifted 20 impalas to the suspended Deputy Police Commissioner.

+2026 Criminal Charges

+In September 2026, Sibiya was arrested and appeared in the Randburg Magistrates' Court on five charges, including rape, trafficking in persons and the sexual grooming of a child.
+The charges relate to alleged incidents involving an 18-year-old woman and a 16-year-old girl between May and August 2026.
+According to the prosecution, Sibiya allegedly raped the 18-year-old woman at a hotel in Sandton in May and later engaged in sexually explicit electronic communications with the 16-year-old girl.
+He also faces a trafficking charge relating to allegations that several people were transported for the purpose of sexual exploitation.
+Sibiya had not pleaded to the charges at his first court appearance.
+The case was postponed to 29 September 2026 for a formal bail hearing, with the State indicating that it would oppose bail.